 The Southern pea is a warm-weather annual that will tolerate no frost.
-Southern peas include blackeyed peas and crowder peas.
+Southern peas are also called blackeyed peas, crowder peas, and yard-long beans.
 Southern peas are sometimes called cowpeas or field peas.
 Sow Southern peas in the garden 4 weeks after the last average frost date in spring.
 For an early start, sow Southern peas indoors 6 weeks before you plan to transplant them into the garden.
 Sow succession crops every 2 weeks.
 Southern peas require 60 to 90 days to reach harvest.

 Description.
 Southern peas are tender bushy or vining annuals.
 They are more beanlike than pealike.
 The best know Southern pea is the blackeyed pea.
 It is white with a distinctive black mark at the hilum or seed scar where the seed attaches to the pod that makes it look like an eye.
 Other types of Southern peas are: the crowder pea, so named because the seeds seem to be crowded into their pod; cream or conch peas; and the purple-hull pea, named for the color of their pod.
 Southern peas are also called cowpeas or field peas because they are sometimes fed to livestock or used as green manure.

 Southern peas have compound glossy green leaves with white or pale purple flowers.
 The pods resemble those of the common bean.
 Dwarf varieties of the Southern pea produce blackeyed peas.
 Other subspecies of the Southern pea include a very long-podded subspecies (sesquipedalis) known as asparagus bean, snake bean, or yard-long bean and an oblong-seeded subspecies (cylindrical) known as catjang pea or Indian cowpea

 Yield.
 Plant 30 Southern pea plants for each household member.
 Succession sow Southern peas every 2 to 4 weeks for a continuous harvest.